The IPO scene may be abuzz with launches, but an investor must bank on fundamentals to decide.

 IndiaMART InterMESH, saw the highest rise of as much as 95 percent in share price since launch on BSE, while Neogen Chemicals saw a 76 percent increase.

 CSB Bank, which launched its IPO in the last week of November, saw its issue oversubscribed by 87 times on the last day.
 One of the oldest private banks in India, it is owned by the Canadian billionaire Prem Watsa’s Fairfax, with offices in southern states and Maharashtra, it was aiming to raise Rs 410 crore.
 On its secondary market debut this week, its share price jumped 50 percent above the issue price of Rs195 a share.

-The Rs 750-crore IPO of Ujjivan Small Finance Bank, despite a recent audit carried out by RBI on small finance banks’ deficiencies in fraud management, rating methodology and categorisation of priority-sector loans, saw an oversubscription of 170 times on the last day of its share sale on December 4, 2019.
-The price band of Rs 36-37 of the company, operating in the microfinance space, has made it an attractive buy because of a steady growth in assets and the quality of its assets.
+The Rs 750-crore IPO of Ujjivan Small Finance Bank, despite a recent audit, carried out by RBI on small finance banks’ deficiencies in fraud management, rating methodology and categorization of priority-sector loans, saw an oversubscription of 170 times on the last day of its share sale on December 4, 2019.
+The price band of Rs 36-37 of the company, operating in the microfinance space, has made it an attractive buy because of steady growth in assets and the quality of its assets.

 Like most investment avenues, new IPOs should also be assessed by us for a fit.
 New IPOs are one way of investing in equity shares, the other being trading in them on the secondary market or the bourses.
 So, the earning potential of new IPOs can only be determined if we study the new IPO companies, which are issuing the equity, necessary knowledge for equity-share-related transactions.
 The operative metric would be the valuation at which the new IPO is being floated, which a fundamental analysis will reveal.

 Whether the price band in which the IPO is being launched is reasonable or not is the question to ask ourselves.